developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/api/setconfig/index.md

 Introduced in DataWedge 6.4.

 Used to create, update or replace a DataWedge Profile and its settings.
-Beginning with DataWedge 6.6, this API can configure multiple Plug-ins with a single intent action.
+In DataWedge 6.6 and higher, this API also can be used to configure multiple Plug-ins with a single intent action.

 This API contains [nested bundles](../overview/#nestedbundles).